 What is Keukenhof gardens?

-Every year, 1600 flower varieties are planted in this remarkable place in Holland.
+Every year, 1600 flower varieties are planted on these remarkable grounds.
 In total, the yearly design requires a staggering seven million flower bulbs.
 One of the most popular tourist attractions in the Netherlands, Keukenhof gardens and the nearby Dutch flower fields welcome one million visitors a year in just eight weeks.

 Keukenhof is undoubtedly most famous for its tulips, but there are numerous other flowers to see, too.
 Since the design and theme change each year, it is a great place to visit more than once if you have the chance, especially if you’re coming from nearby Amsterdam or Rotterdam.